 Vegetarian chili that's also vegan friendly and gluten-free.
 This one pot meal can be ready in 30 minutes and is deliciously flavored with McCormick Organics Chili Seasoning.
+This post was sponsored by McCormick Organics.

 I'm baaaack with another one-pot meal.
 Summer is coming to a close soon and back to school season is upon us.
 Even though back-to-school doesn't apply to me anymore (or yet, depending on how you look at it), it's generally a busier time of year as vacations wind down and schedules get full.